Škoda Felicia

-The Škoda Felicia, (Typ 791) was a C-segment car produced by the Czech carmaker Škoda Auto from 1994 to 2001.
+The Škoda Felicia (Typ 781 and 791) is a supermini car (B-segment) produced by the Czech carmaker Škoda Auto from 1994 to 2001.
 It was the last model on Škoda's own platform, but was one of the first models to benefit from Škoda Auto's takeover by the German company Volkswagen Group.
-The Felicia was a reworked version of the Favorit, but had a fresh, more modern appearance, with a redesigned front end and a wider range of engines.
+The Felicia was a heavily reworked version of the Favorit, retaining its core structure but with new outer panelwork to give it a fresh, more modern appearance, with a redesigned front end and a wider range of VW-sourced engines.

 It was premiered in October 1994, on the Charles Bridge in Prague.
-Serial production of the hatchback began in October 1994, the combi in June 1995, the pick up in August 1995, and it ended in June 2001.
+Serial production of the hatchback began in October 1994, the Combi in June 1995, and the pick up in August 1995.
+Production ended in June 2001.
 The name Felicia was not used for the first time, resurrecting a nameplate originally used by Škoda in the 1960s for a range of two seater sports cars.

 History

 As the Felicia benefited from Volkswagen input, it helped to elevate Škoda's image in Western Europe.
 It heralded the first ever diesel powered Škoda, and became their first car to feature major safety and convenience features.
 Some SLXi models featured air conditioning and velour upholstery.
 Anti-lock Braking System (ABS), drivers airbag, and seat belt tensioners were also available.

 The Felicia made headlines in April 1998, after its high satisfaction score gave Škoda the "Best Manufacturer" accolade in that year's J.D.
 Power Car Survey.
 Production of the Felicia ceased at the end of June 2001, one year after the launch of the Fabia.
 A total of 1,420,489 cars had been made (the pick up and estate models were available for sale throughout 2001), including 19,000 rebranded pick up sold as Volkswagen.